Szyke/RandomChoiceConsole/README.md

 How to Use?
 (Nasıl Kullanılır?)

 English:
-Use;
+To use:
-Click on the folder named "/src/main/java/org/example".
-You can run and use the code in the file named "Main.java" in the editor.
+You can use the code in the file named "Main.java" in online editors or in your own project by copying and pasting it into the Main.java file.

 Türkçe:
-Kullanım;
+Kullanım:
-"/src/main/java/org/example" adlı klasöre tıklayın "Main.java" adlı dosyadaki kodu editörde çalıştırıp kullanabilirsiniz.
+"Main.java" adlı dosyadaki kodu, online editörlerde veya kendi projenizdeki Main.java dosyasına kopyala yapıştır yaparak kullanabilirsiniz